amb0090/CS430_HW4/README.md

 - Ensure the correct libraries are installed
 - Enter the following command to run kmeans.py: python3 kmeans.py

 SVM

+Formatted data file from kmeans.py was used for libsvm

 Commands needed for SVM, assuming libsvm is installed correctly:
 - python3 subset.py -s 1 iris_libsvm.txt 120 train test